Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

-Experimental studies show that blobs and voids can be observed at the boundary region of magnetic confinement plasma, either inside the last closed flux surface (LCFS) or outside the LCFS (called scrape-off layer, SOL) on the low field side~\cite{zweben2016, xu2009_jet, cheng2010, nold2010}.
-The positive/negative skewness of density fluctuations has been widely used to identify the local predominance of blobs/holes, respectively~\cite{dippolito2011, dippolito2004}.
-Theoretical work indicates that the origin of blobs and voids is due to instabilities that exhibit strong intensity on the low field side with bad curvature, such as curvature-driven interchange instability, drift wave, etc~\cite{myra2006a, russell2007, manz2015}.
-The $E \times B$ sheared flow is also an important parameter controlling the blobs/voids' generation~\cite{furno2008, agostini2007}.
-These explain why the blobs and voids are detected at the edge location of maximum normalized pressure gradient or inside the edge shear layer~\cite{sladkomedova2023, cheng2013}.
-In the presence of a charge-dependent drift, e.g., curvature drift and grad-B drift, charge separation and the resulting $E \times B$ drift cause the blobs to move outward to the outer wall (down the mean gradient), while the voids propagate inward to the core (up the mean gradient)~\cite{krasheninnikov2001}.
-The opposite propagation directions of blobs and voids can be apparently seen from the opposite time delays of cross-conditional averages of density fluctuations for blob and void events at different radial locations as shown in Figures~\ref{fig:TL01}(a) and \ref{fig:TL01}(b), respectively.
+Experimental studies show that blobs and voids can be observed at the boundary region of magnetic confinement plasma, either inside the last closed flux surface (LCFS) or outside the LCFS (in the scrape-off layer, SOL) on the low field side \cite{zweben2016, xu2009_jet, cheng2010, nold2010}.
+The positive/negative skewness of density fluctuations has been widely used to identify the local predominance of blobs/holes, respectively \cite{dippolito2011, dippolito2004}.
+Theoretical work indicates that the origin of blobs and voids is caused by instabilities such as curvature-driven interchange instability and drift wave instability \cite{myra2006a, russell2007, manz2015}.
+The former exhibits a strong intensity on the low magnetic field side with bad curvature in toroidal plasmas, while the latter can exist both in toroidal and linear plasmas.
+The $\mathbf{E} \times \mathbf{B}$ sheared flow is also an important parameter controlling the blobs/voids' generation \cite{furno2008, agostini2007}.
+These explain why the blobs and voids are detected at the edge location of maximum normalized pressure gradient or inside the edge shear layer \cite{sladkomedova2023, cheng2013}.
+In the presence of a charge-dependent drift, e.g., curvature drift and grad-B drift, charge separation and the resulting $\mathbf{E} \times \mathbf{B}$ drift cause the blobs to move outward to the outer wall (down the mean gradient), while the voids propagate inward to the core (up the mean gradient) \cite{krasheninnikov2001}.
+The opposite propagation directions of blobs and voids can be seen from the opposite time delays of cross-conditional averages (CA) of density fluctuations for blob and void events at different radial locations as shown in Figures~\ref{fig:TL01}(a) and \ref{fig:TL01}(b), respectively.